NUDA9A/ST2110-OBS-PLUGIN/docs/code_map.md

             - `rx_config`
             - `receive_pipeline_config`
             - `timestamp_mapper_config`
+            - `reorder_buffer_config`
             - `timing_config`
-        - acts as explicit richer bootstrap boundary for socket operational projection so timestamp-mapper runtime inputs do not need to be silently reconstructed later.
+        - acts as explicit richer bootstrap boundary for socket operational projection so timestamp-mapper and reorder-window runtime inputs do not need to be silently reconstructed later.
 - Примечание:
     - this file is a data-model header, not the main logic boundary for video signaling behavior.
     - validation/projection/bootstrap logic is layered above it in:
         - `video_signaling.hpp`
         - `video_receiver_timing_signaling.hpp`.
     - despite the presence of `VideoReceiverBootstrapConfig`, this file does not itself build/bootstrap anything; it only defines the aggregate result shape.
-    - current bootstrap model includes timing and timestamp-mapper runtime axes, but does not itself model playout-decision logic; that remains outside this header.
+    - current bootstrap model includes timing, timestamp-mapper, and reorder-window runtime axes, but does not itself model playout-decision logic; that remains outside this header.

 ### libs/st2110core/include/st2110/video_receiver_timing.hpp
 - Роль: